codefox-inc/sparkn-contracts/README.md

 These are known issues or designed by purpose.

 -   There is a way to rescue the token stuck in the proxy contract after the deployment and distribution of prizes only when the token is whitelisted.
 If the token is not whitelisted, and then if someone sent the token by mistake, the token will be stuck there forever.
+-   Proxy contracts are designed to be deployed and distribute the prizes to winners simultaneously.
+Before the deployment, sponsors are supposed to send the whitelisted ERC20 token to the anticipated/calculated proxy contract address.
+The proxy address can be calculated by the function `getProxyAddress()`.
 -   Proxy contracts are supposed to be disposed after the contest is over.
 If there is a need to upgrade the protocol, we will just create a new implementation contract and deploy proxies with the new implementation contract.
 And so is the factory contract.
 -   Owner is in charge of some of the key functions of the protocol.
-Owner's centralization risk is not an issue at this moment.
+Owner's centralization risk is not an issue to be considered this time.
 -   We may build a reputation system in the futue to handle the issue of the system being maliciously used, e.g., sybil attack.

 ## Notes